WiIIiam278/HuskTowns/docs/Config-Files.md

   # Town settings.
 Check rules.yml, roles.yml and levels.yml for more settings
   allow_unicode_names: false
   allow_unicode_bios: true
+  # Require the level 1 cost as collateral when creating a town (this cost is otherwise ignored)
+  require_first_level_collateral: false
   # The minimum distance apart towns must be, in chunks
   minimum_chunk_separation: 0
   # Require towns to have all their claims adjacent to each other